Peter Dohmen: The Chapel of the Resurrection at Valparaiso University

 Dohmen completed four large stained glass windows in the Chapel of the Resurrection, three chancel windows and a lone window in the western wall of the chapel.
 The chancel windows constituted the largest stained glass commission in the United States at the time of their installation, each measuring 85-feet-tall by 22-feet-wide.
 They are known as the Munderloh windows, after the donors, Mr. and Mrs. Alfred C. Munderloh of Detroit, Michigan.
 The window in the western wall was given by Mr. and Mrs. Richard E. Meier and is known as the Meier window.

 The chapel project was completed in phases spanning over five years.
 The Meier window was dedicated on the same day as the chapel itself, September 27, 1959.
 The center Munderloh window was dedicated on February 5, 1961.
 The two flanking Munderloh windows were finally dedicated several years later, on January 10, 1965.

-Dohmen worked closely with Dr. A. R. Kretzmann, the liturgical consultant of the Chapel of the Resurrection to create windows that have since been referred to as "sermons in color".
+Dohmen worked closely with Dr. A. R. Kretzmann, the liturgical consultant of the Chapel of the Resurrection to create windows that are described by the university as "sermons in color".